miguehm/fox-docs/src/how-it-works/fox-mpi.md

 if rank == 0:
    print(perf_counter() - start_time)
    print(getrusage(RUSAGE_SELF).ru_maxrss) if isLinux else print(0)
-   format = '%d' if isInt else '%f'
 ```

-The master process prints the execution time and, if on Linux, the RAM memory consumed.
+The master process prints the execution time and the RAM memory usage if the operating system is Linux.